 4 - Get a camper with a decent internal heater that doesn't require power.

 5 - Lastly, you should expect a really good deal at this time of year.
 I'm co owner of a review website that has thousands of campervan reviews from real travellers.
 See all options here - http://www.rankers.co.nz/tags/motorhomes-campervans-rv

 All the best and go well.

-Cymen almost 6 years ago
+Cymen about 6 years ago